Château d'Yquem 1995 - 1er Cru Classé Supérieur

 Jancis Robinson

-"The 1995 Château d'Yquem is in its secondary aroma phase.
-Deep golden in color, it has a dense bouquet, almost like a Barsac, with scents of mandarin, apricot, acacia, and melted candle wax.
+“The 1995 Château d'Yquem is currently in its phase of secondary aromas.
+With a deep golden color, it boasts a dense bouquet, almost like a Barsac, with notes of mandarin, apricot, acacia, and melted candle wax.
 It displays good intensity that unfolds beautifully in the glass.
-The palate opens with a touch of bitterness that gives it great tension.
-One can discern hints of honey-infused marmalade, and a powerful, spicy finish that lingers long on the palate.
-It can be enjoyed now, but will surely age gracefully for many years to come."
-(Wine Advocate - 2014) • Delivered in a wooden case for any order of 12 bottles of this wine (Excluding Pickup Point delivery)
+The palate opens with a slight bitterness that gives it great tension.
+One can detect hints of marmalade infused with honey, and a powerful, spicy finish that lingers long on the palate.
+It can be enjoyed now, but will surely age with style for many years to come. ” (Wine Advocate - 2014) • Delivered in a wooden case for all orders of 12 bottles of this wine (excluding Pickup Point delivery method)

 Starting at €99 on your first order